Antiques

 Singer Featherweight 221 detailHow your Singer 221 or 222 sewing machine looks cosmetically is as important to its resale value as anything else.
 Nearly all 221 and 222 Singer Featherweights sew well or, with minor "tune ups", can be adjusted to sew well.
 Singer 221and 222 Featherweights are very reliable and very straightforward to maintain.
 They are not computerized or complicated.
 You can actually work on them.
 They were made to last several lifetimes.

 The real indicator of value isn't whether your sewing machine "still sews".
 That it sews is almost a given.
-It may be a question of how well it sews, or what needs to be "tweeked" or adjusted or cleaned to make it sew better.
-But the important question is "How good does it look?"
+The real question is how well it sews, or what needs to be "tweeked" or adjusted or cleaned to make it sew better.
+The other important question is "How good does it look?"
 In my book the phrase "It looks good given its age" doesn't cut it when it comes to Singer Featherweight 221 or 222 sewing machines.
 To command top value / top sales price a Singer 221 or 222 sewing machine needs to look great "in spite of" its age.

 What do you look for in evaluating a 221 / 222 Featherweight?